A Central, Accessible Location

 Northwest Arkansas Regional Airport (XNA) offers daily nonstop service to Atlanta, Charlotte, Chicago O'Hare, Dallas/Fort Worth, Denver, Houston, Los Angeles, Minneapolis/St. Paul, New York LaGuardia, Newark, Washington D.C.
 (Reagan National) and San Francisco.
-Additionally, Allegiant Air offers twice-a-week service to Las Vegas, Orlando, and Destin.
-Opened in 1998, XNA remains one of the nation's newest commercial airports even years later.
+Additionally, Allegiant Air offers less-than-daily service to Las Vegas, Orlando, and Destin.
 Business travelers account for a high percentage of passengers using XNA.
 It's the closest commercial airport for business people who want to reach the headquarters of Walmart Stores, Tyson Foods or J.B.
 Hunt Transport Services, and the airport's services support the work of the 1,450 Walmart suppliers with operations in Northwest Arkansas.
-With about 40 outbound flights a day, airlines serving the airport are Allegiant Air, American, Delta, and United.
+With about 45 outbound flights a day, airlines serving the airport are Allegiant Air, American, Delta, and United.

 Bentonville Municipal Airport The Bentonville airport is also called Louis M. Thaden Field, an aviation pioneer.
 The airport's 4,427-foot asphalt runway makes it an excellent option for general aviation and small-plane travel.
 Summit Aviation is the airport's FBO.

 Fayetteville Executive Airport The Fayetteville airport, also known as Drake Field, once served as the region's commercial hub, but that changed with the opening of XNA in 1998.
 Now, the Fayetteville airport is among the nation's premiere general aviation airports with quick access to the University of Arkansas campus.
 The airport is home to the Arkansas Air & Military Museum.